 But how do we grow?
 We grow by challenging ourselves to do something new, something different, something scary.

-Here are 7 benefits to joining a group therapy.
+Here are 7 benefits of joining a group therapy.

 1. Promote Hope: People come to a group to improve their lives.
 Each person in the group is at a different place in their emotional growth and can offer hope and inspiration to others by showing what they have learned and overcome.